• UCLA Health

 • Medical Director: Kevin Patel, MD

-• Recreation therapist - Stacy Nonoguchi, RTC, CTRS
+• Recreation therapist: Stacy Nonoguchi, RTC, CTRS

-• Physical therapists - Prachi Vira, PT; Kamini Parikh, PT
+• Physical therapists: Prachi Vira, PT; Kamini Parikh, PT

-• Art therapist - Anne Galbraith, LMFT
+• Art therapist: Anne Galbraith, LMFT

 MS Achievement Center Board

-• Barbara Giesser, MD, Chair
+• Kevin Patel, MD, Chair

-• Kevin Patel, MD
+• Bruce Dobkin, MD

 • Geoffrey White